Lombiq/NodeJs-Extensions/Readme.md

 ## Using pnpm

 [pnpm](https://pnpm.io/) is a faster and more efficient package manager.
-This project uses it both for package management and script execution.
+This project uses `pnpm` both for package management and script execution.

 ### Installation and usage